“Without dreams and goals there is no living, only merely existing, and that is not why we are here.” Mark Twain

 Want to take your life to the next level?
 It’s EASY with this one simple habit, they claimed.

-I mean, I was just going about my business when I heard from three different people the exceptional benefits that come when you write your goals down.
+I mean, I was just going about my business when I heard from three different people the exceptional benefits that come when you write your personal life goals down.

 Maybe it was fate.
 Or a sign I should probably pay attention to, I thought.